 Grants of up to $2,250 were presented to eight professors, while another eight were the recipients of grants of up to $5,000 for collaborative research with students.
 The grants are designed to encourage the production of scholarly work for publication and distribution beyond Northwestern’s campus.

-Dr. Michael Avery, assistant professor of business and economics, will research microfinance and microdevelopment projects in Latin American and Africa to determine whether faith-based economic assistance programs are more effective than government programs.
+Dr. Michael Avery, assistant professor of business and economics, will research microfinance and microdevelopment projects in Latin American and

 Dr. Robert Hubbard, associate professor of theatre, will study the connection between the theological concept of “kingdom work” and the practice of community-based drama—such as the one he and 17 Northwestern students created last March in New Orleans for Hurricane Katrina survivors.

 Dr. Randy Jensen, associate professor of philosophy, will spend the summer working on another chapter of his ongoing book project, “The Good Life and the Gospel: How Christians Should—and Shouldn’t—Think About Ethics.”
 The chapter’s topic is the use of Scripture in ethics.

 Dr. Michael Kugler, professor of history, will pursue his interest in popular culture by exploring historical narrative and thought in the graphic novel—long, narrative comic books that have tackled such topics as the Holocaust, the Cold War, and the bombing of Hiroshima.

 Dr. Timothy McGarvey, associate professor of music, will write and submit for publication a band transcription of the orchestral work entitled “Escales,” originally written by Jacques Ibert.
 McGarvey will focus on the movement “

 Dr. Kimberly Utke Svanoe, associate professor of music, will travel to